-Ajië is a member of the Oceanic branch of the Malayo-Polynesian language family spoken in New Caledonia by between 4,000 and 5,400 people.
+Ajië is a member of the New Caledonian branch of the Malayo-Polynesian language family spoken in New Caledonia by between 4,000 and 5,400 people.
 It is spoken on the east coast of New Caledonia, in Houailou, Monéo, Kouaoua and in inland valleys.

 Ajië was first studied by missionaries during the 19th century, particularly by Pastor Maurice Leenhardt, who produced a translation of the New Testament in Ajië in 1922.
 He was also the first to develop a way of writing the language.
 A new orthography for Ajië was published in 1976, and took phonological changes in the language into account.

 Ajië is taught in a number of schools and colleges, and in the University of New Caledonia.

 The first line of transcriptions is the names of the letters, the second line is their pronunciation.

 Note: all links on this site to Amazon.com, Amazon.co.uk and Amazon.fr are affiliate links.
 This means I earn a commission if you click on any of them and buy something.
 So by clicking on these links you can help to support this site.

 If you're looking for home or car insurance in the UK, why not try Policy Expert?